pktgen/Pktgen-DPDK/README.md

 #!/bin/bash

 # Normal setup
 # different cores for each port.

 name=`uname -n`

-# Use 'sudo -E ./tools/setup.sh' to include environment variables
+# Use './tools/setup.sh' to include environment variables

 if [ -z ${RTE_SDK} ] ; then
-    echo "*** RTE_SDK is not set, did you forget to do 'sudo -E ./tools/setup.sh'" export RTE_SDK=/work/home/rkwiles/projects/intel/dpdk
+echo "*** RTE_SDK is not set, did you forget to do 'sudo -E ./tools/setup.sh'"
+	export RTE_SDK=/work/home/rkwiles/projects/intel/dpdk
 	export RTE_TARGET=x86_64-native-linuxapp-clang
 fi
 sdk=${RTE_SDK}

 if [ -z ${RTE_TARGET} ]; then
-    echo "*** RTE_TARGET is not set, did you forget to do 'sudo -E ./tools/setup.sh'" target=x86_64-pktgen-linuxapp-gcc else
+echo "*** RTE_TARGET is not set, did you forget to do 'sudo -E ./tools/setup.sh'" target=x86_64-pktgen-linuxapp-gcc else target=${RTE_TARGET}
-    target=${RTE_TARGET}
 fi